pexcreative/update-prices/actualizacion-precios/readme.txt

 = How long does the bulk update process take? =

-The time it takes to update the prices of all your products will depend on the number of products in your WooCommerce store.
+The time it takes to update the prices of all your products will depend on the number of products in your store.
 For a store with 500 products, the process should take less than a minute.
 However, for larger stores, it may take longer.

-= Does the plugin work with the latest version of WooCommerce? =

-Yes, the WooCommerce Bulk Price Updater plugin is compatible with the latest version of WooCommerce and has been tested up to version 6.0.

 == Changelog ==